hmrc/agent-access-control/README.md

 ##### GET /agent-access-control/sa-auth/agent/:agentCode/client/:saUtr

-Headers: need to contain a valid `Authorizastion` header.
+Headers: need to contain a valid `Authorization` header.

 Possible responses:

 code | scenario
 ---- | ---
 200 | _saUtr_ is allocated to _agentCode_ for Self-Assessment (GG check) AND the logged in user's agency has a valid authorisation to act on behalf of _saUtr_ for dealing with Self-Assessment (HODs check).
-401 | The conditions above do not meet.
+401 | The conditions are not met.
 502 | In case of any error responses in downstream services.
 504 | In case of a timeout while querying downstream services.